UPHL-BioNGS/Grandeur/README.md

 ```
 This downloads and expands the directory to 'kraken2_db/minikraken2_v2_8GB_201904_UPDATE'.

+Then the corresponding params need to be updated.
 - `params.kraken2` needs to be set to `true`
   - `params.kraken2 = 'true'`
 - `params.kraken2_db` must be set to the directory with the kraken2 database